Effects of radiative losses on the relativistic jets of high-mass microquasars: Summary and conclusions

 We performed large-scale 3D relativistic hydrodynamical simulations of jet outbreak and early propagation in HMMQs.
 We added radiative cooling effects in the energy equation using a Maxwell-Jüttner distribution for the electrons.
 Two fiducial cases inspired by the HMMQs Cygnus X-1 and Cygnus X-3 were considered, along with parameter sensitivity studies.
-Both systems' jets are in the same domain of dimensionless parameters, but with different instability growth and cooling timescales (about $\sim10^2$ smaller in the latter case), enabling us to better highlight the weight of those processes in jet structure and dynamics.
-In particular, on the time scales covered by our simulations radiative losses, mainly free-free mechanism, play a relevant role for Cygnus X-3 but not for Cygnus X-1.
+The jets of the two systems are in the same domain of dimensionless parameters, but with different instability growth and cooling timescales (about $\sim10^2$ shorter in the latter case), enabling us to better highlight the importance of these processes in jet structure and dynamics.
+In particular, on the timescales covered by our simulations, radiative losses, mainly free-free mechanism, play a relevant role for Cygnus X-3, but not for Cygnus X-1.

-We investigated the impact of radiative losses over jet structures and dynamics, showing their strengthening effect on KHI growth, a focal point of our analysis.
-We identified three main dynamical phases: 1) an initial self-similar propagation in line with 1D momentum balance arguments, followed by 2) a modification of inner jet structure and a phase of instability growth, and finally 3) a turbulent cocoon and destabilized beam.
-We explored the effects of losses on the dynamics of the 2nd phase through their modification of KHI growth rate, as well as the impact on the jet structure and examined the impact of the various parameters.
+We investigated the impact of radiative losses on jet structures and dynamics and showed their strengthening effect on KHI growth, which was a focal point of our analysis.
+We identified three main dynamical phases: 1) an initial self-similar propagation in line with 1D momentum balance arguments, followed by 2) a modification of the inner jet structure and a phase of instability growth, and finally, 3) a turbulent cocoon and destabilized beam.
+We explored the effects of losses on the dynamics in the second phase through their modification of the KHI growth rate as well as the impact on the jet structure, and we examined the impact of the various parameters.

-In Cygnus X-3, where radiative losses do come into play on the time scales covered by our simulations, these losses are found to affect the volume ratio of outer to inner cocoon, cautioning against simple post processing of simulations not taking radiative cooling into account to study emissions from HMMQ jets.
+In Cygnus X-3, where radiative losses are observed on the timescales covered by our simulations, these losses are found to affect the volume ratio of the outer to inner cocoon.
+This means that simple postprocessing of simulations that do not take radiative cooling into account to study emissions from HMMQ jets must be met with caution.
 Likewise, the beam volume is found to obey a different power law in time depending on whether or not cooling is active.